-When the Buddha heard some of his disciples discussing his incomparable teaching ability, he told them this story so they knew he himself had tamed this boy in the past too.
+When the Buddha heard some of his disciples discussing his incomparable teaching ability, he told them this story so they knew that he himself had tamed this boy in the past too.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.